J-AI4/Loop_Timer_Aishaani/README.md

 2. Open index.html in your desired browser
 3. Try it out!

+What I Learned and Struggled With:
+I struggled most with calculating and displaying time correctly especially when converting between hours, minutes, and seconds.
+At one point during this project, my JavaScript stopped working, and I had a very hard time figuring out what went wrong.
+Through this project, I learned a lot about working with JavaScript, using event listeners properly, and debugging layout issues with HTML/CSS.
+I also got more comfortable figuring out bugs on my own.

 Notes:

 This was built completely by me, although I did get some help with debugging through VSCode.
 Let me know if you have suggestions for new updates, I'm all ears!